roytang/blog/content/posts/2008/07/eventide-prerelease.md

 ][12]

 , who cardpools with me and was one of the people I came to the prerelease with.
-Not cool, but we don&#8217;t have a choice.
+Not cool, but we don&'t have a choice.
 We get the pack either way, so we just play for the win on the record.
 I get in an aggro start &#8211; &#8220;I want to win the game,&#8221; showing Scourge of the Nobilis &#8211; and win in two.

 Switch and I win five packs between the two of us, but we open more unexciting rares (R/U liege for the lose!).
-So far I&#8217;m still not too excited about Eventide, or Magic in general these past few weeks to be honest.
-I&#8217;m more interested in Block than Standard, but Block seems to be dominated by Faeries, which I find annoying.
-I hope Eventide shakes up the block meta enough so that it&#8217;s more varied by the time Grand Prix Manila rolls around.
+So far I&'m still not too excited about Eventide, or Magic in general these past few weeks to be honest.
+I&'m more interested in Block than Standard, but Block seems to be dominated by Faeries, which I find annoying.
+I hope Eventide shakes up the block meta enough so that it&'s more varied by the time Grand Prix Manila rolls around.

  [1]: http://magiccards.info/autocard.php?card=Endless Horizons
  [2]: http://magiccards.info/autocard.php?card=Glamerdye